modl-meeting-2024/modl-meeting-2024.github.io/README.md

 # Reimbursements

-TTIC will reimburse all travel expenses (airfare, train, bus, taxi, meals, etc.) related to this meeting.
+UC San Diego will reimburse all travel expenses (airfare, train, bus, taxi, meals, etc.) related to this meeting.
 You must keep all of your receipts.
 For charges related to meals, **an itemized receipt must be included, and a signed copy must be submitted in order to be processed.**